FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 Note that this implementation assumes that the pattern is non-empty and that it occurs at least once in the string.
 It also assumes that the string and the pattern consist only of ASCII characters.

+6. Write a function in Golang to implement the Longest Common Subsequence (LCS) problem using dynamic programming.
-Sure, here's an implementation of the Longest Common Subsequence (LCS) problem using dynamic programming in Go:
+Here's an implementation of the Longest Common Subsequence (LCS) problem using dynamic programming in Go:

 ```golang